grange85/ahfow-www/collections/_posts/2016/2016-05-28-there-is-always-a-story-to-tell-luna-in-texas-1-dallas.md

 <figure class="caption aligncenter"><img src="https://media.fullofwishes.co.uk/02-luna/photos/joakim-texas/07-l1020763-combo-britta-and-her-band.jpg" alt="Britta and her band" /><figcaption class="caption-text">Britta and her band</figcaption></figure>
 <p>Talking about enchanting, Britta Phillips just released a solo record.
 It's a fantastic record.
 It was a long wait but it turned out to be a really beautiful album, one of those that's impossible to grow tired of, and it suits all occasions.
 Britta's voice is mesmerising, almost hypnotic, and staggeringly beautiful.
 The half electronic songs are never too much, the sound is big but not overly pompous, in fact it's quite intimate and very touching.</p>

-<div class="col-md-6 pull-right"><blockquote> Britta chatter-sings Swedish on Agneta's song Wrap Your Arms Around Me, it is very enchanting, but I don't get a word of it.</blockquote></div>
+<div class="col-md-6 float-right"><blockquote> Britta chatter-sings Swedish on Agneta's song Wrap Your Arms Around Me, it is very enchanting, but I don't get a word of it.</blockquote></div>

 <p>The songs are a mix of covers and originals.
 The covers are well chosen covering artists like Swedish Agneta F&auml;ltskog from Abba.
 And Fleetwood Mac's Landslide, a scaled down version, Britta's vocals makes me melt.
 Dean's guitar throughout the song has that touch of indescribable magic that cannot be described, or learned to love, you either have it or you don't, and that counts on both sides of the guitar.
 By the way, Britta chatter-sings Swedish on Agneta's song Wrap Your Arms Around Me, it is very enchanting, but I don't get a word of it.</p>